-Now let’s say you get an offer from a lender for a new credit card, loan or line of credit.
-These preapproved offers of credit are also not new credit (unless you take them up on the offer).
-These offers are just that—a pre-offer only.
+Let’s say you get an offer from a lender for a new credit card, loan or line of credit.
+These preapproved credit offers are also not new credit (unless you take them up on the offer).
+These offers are just that — a pre-offer only.
 You still must formally apply and be approved for the credit that is being marketed.

-If your application doesn’t hold up, you may find that you in fact do not qualify.
-Or you may find that you qualify, but not for as high a credit line or as low an interest rate as advertised.
+If your application doesn’t hold up, you may find that you don’t actually qualify.
+Or, you may find that you qualify, but not for as high a credit line or as low an interest rate as advertised.
 These offers always include language that says that the offer you received is not guaranteed and will be based on information in your credit report.

-Now if you decide to apply, you have crossed into new credit territory with regard to your credit reports and score.
+Now, if you decide to apply, you have crossed into new credit territory with regard to your credit reports and score.
 The “new credit” category is triggered any time you apply for credit that you did not have before.
-This includes credit cards, of course, but also things like auto loans and mortgages.
+This includes credit cards, of course, but also auto loans and mortgages.

 These latter categories are ones that you may want to rate shop for.
-The credit bureaus and scoring mavens understand the importance of shopping around for the best rates and count multiple inquiries as a single one if they are made within a certain period of time.
+The three credit bureaus (Equifax, Experian and TransUnion) and scoring mavens understand the importance of shopping around for the best rates and count multiple inquiries as a single inquiry if they are made within a certain period of time.
 Depending on the score version your lender is using, that period may be from 15 to 45 days.

 How do new credit accounts affect your score?

-Once you have applied, you may see an increase or even a decrease in score.
+Once you have applied, you may see an increase or even a decrease in your credit score.
 A lot of this depends on when the items are reported.
-Once an application is made it will be reported, but the timing between application and acceptance may lag and cause your score to temporarily dip due to the hard inquiry.
+Once an application is made, it will be reported, but the timing between application and acceptance may lag and cause your score to temporarily dip due to the hard inquiry.